 Step 10: Hired

 Candidates that accept the final offer of employment will then be notified of when to report the County of Henrico Division of Fire Basic Firefighter Recruit Academy.
-All candidates are required to successfully complete the twenty-three (28) week Division of Fire Basic Firefighter Recruit Academy regardless of previous firefighting qualifications or experience level.
+All candidates are required to successfully complete the thirty (30) week Division of Fire Basic Firefighter Recruit Academy regardless of previous firefighting qualifications or experience level.

 Candidate Physical Ability Test (CPAT)